-Catmint is a traditional sunny border plant, large and very hardy in this outstanding variety, sometimes called Nepeta gigantea.
-'Six Hills Giant' has grey-green foliage, covered all summer in masses of short spikes of lavender-like flowers which attract lots of bees.
+Catmints add a lovely, soft, floppy, gentle touch to cottage gardens.
+Nepeta gigantea 'Six Hills Giant' has grey-green foliage, which is covered all summer in masses of short spikes of lavender-like flowers which attract lots of bees.
 Once established, the plant is fairly drought-tolerant.
 The foliage is very aromatic and, when crushed or bruised, releases a strong lemony scent, hence the popularity of the plant for edging paths.
 It's used as a caterpillar foodplant for the pretty mint moth, Pyrausta aurata.
 Light, well-drained soil is the key to success.
 After the first burst of flowers, shear over the growth to get a second crop of leaves and flowers.
 Other catmints are available in pale and darker blues.

 Cultivar: Six Hills Giant